 Plus, you can acclimatise easier to the altitude as you’re heading in a little slower from Manali which is already in the mountains.

-Here’s everything you need to know about travelling from Manali to Leh!
+Here’s everything you need to know about travelling on the Manali to Leh bus service!

-This is what made the journey totally worth it for me and I purposefully put this point first to prove to you how worth it, it is!
+This is what made the Manali to Leh bus journey totally worth it for me and I purposefully put this point first to prove to you how worth it, it is!

 Now, like me, you’re probably thinking that we got bamboozled and you’re probably right!
 But we were assured that those heading over were illegal (haha, even worse!), so we decided to head on out on the back seats.

-If you’re planning on hiring a motorbike and self driving, you will need to hire from Manali and make sure you’ve applied for the right transit pass online.
-You can check out prices here.
+If you’re planning on hiring a motorbike and self-driving, you will need to hire from Manali and make sure you’ve applied for the right transit pass online.

-You can do it all in one day/night or spread the journey over two
+3. You can do the Manali to Leh bus service all in one day/night or spread the journey over two

 The second option is to spread the journey over two days.
-The bus will drive for around 9 hours over one day, you’ll sleep in a tent somewhere along the way and then you carry on the next day.
+The Manali to Leh bus will drive for around 9 hours over one day, you’ll sleep in a tent somewhere along the way, and then you carry on the next day.

 On the way back, the driver kept asking us for money for copies of our passports.
 But, in the end we didn’t need any copies!